 The driver starting from the lowly 19th grid slot has scored points twice, in 2017 and 2018.
 Jenson Button gained eight places in the 2016 event to finish 11th, while Fernando Alonso and Brendon Hartley both finished in the last two points-paying positions from this grid slot in 2017 and 2018 respectively.

 Both Jolyon Palmer in 2017 and Romain Grosjean in 2018 failed to finish the race having started 20th, the latter being memorably forced off the circuit by Marcus Ericsson (at least according to Grosjean’s race engineer, before replays showed the Frenchman had mysteriously driven into the wall of his own accord under Safety Car conditions).

 Talking of Ericsson, the Swede was the only driver to have actually finished the Baku race having started from 20th until 2021, when Antonio Giovinazzi finished in 11th place.
 Mick Schumacher came home 14th having started 20th in 2022.

 Kimi Raikkonen scored a point having started from the pit-lane in 2019, while Pierre Gasly retired.
-The other two pit lane starts resulted in point-less finishes.
+The other four pit lane starts all resulted in point-less finishes.